 Skip to main content

-Study employer-led modules.
-Focus on your personal development in key areas of people management and learning and development.
-Progress onto an MSc in Human Resource Management.
+Join a course where you can study employer-led modules.
+You'll build skills in the key areas of people management, learning, and development.
+Progress onto the MSc Human Resource Management degree.

 Students sitting looking at books and writing